Foundation Models for Anomaly Detection: Vision and Challenges: FM as Detector

-\textbf{Discussion.} Utilizing FMs directly as detectors shows superiority in processing textual attributes of different types of data, especially achieving remarkable zero-shot performance compared with traditional DL models.
+\textbf{Discussion.} Utilizing FMs directly as detectors shows superiority in processing textual attributes of different types of data, especially achieving remarkable zero/few-shot performance compared with traditional DL models.
 The ultimate goal is to develop and refine methods for encoding these structured information into a format that FMs can comprehend and manipulate effectively and efficiently.
 Despite the fact that LLMs have shown their potential in understanding long-context and mathematical reasoning, they cannot be directly applied as an anomaly detector without prompt learning and fine-tuning strategy.
-Moreover, for encoding-based detection, training an additional DL module and inserting it into FMs for joint training is challenging due to the problem of vanishing gradients in the early layers of deep transformers~\cite{li2024survey}.
+Moreover, FMs tend to miss or normalize anomalies, especially some subtle or domain-specific ones, because they are trained on large corpora of normal data without specific training stages~\citep{russell2024aad}.
+As for encoding-based detection, training an additional DL module and inserting it into FMs for joint training is challenging due to the problem of vanishing gradients in the early layers of deep transformers~\citep{li2024survey}.